lh1008/holbertonschool-system_linux/0x03-proc_filesystem/README.md

 ```
 `6778` is your running process.

-Execute in the new terminal window as root the `read_write_heap.py` file with the following lines:
+Execute in the new terminal window as root the `read_write_heap.py` file with the following line:

 `$ sudo ./read_write_heap.py 6778 Holberton "C is fun"`